Colorado Plant Ecosystems

 There are rarely clear dividing lines between ecosystems.
 The edges of individual ecosystems intermingle in transition zones, with grassland species growing among Ponderosa pines and stands of subalpine fir surrounded by alpine wildflowers.

 In any of the above ecosystems, areas exist that are dominated by herbaceous species.
 These can be small openings in the forest, large meadows or areas where fire has destroyed the woody plants and the process of ecological succession has begun.
+Ecological succession is the term used to describe the process of change throughout a plant community over time until a climax community is established.
 These areas will contain plant species that favor conditions of that site and will vary according to soil, moisture, sun and length of growing season.

 Riparian areas tend to have high levels of plant diversity and are often home to plant species more common to the eastern plains or to adjoining ecosystems.
-Water courses are heavily used by native animals, agriculture and for recreation and are impacted by seasonal flooding and drought as well as human activities.
+Water courses are heavily used by native animals, irrigation for agriculture and for recreation.
+They are impacted by seasonal flooding and drought as well as human activities.

 Colorado gardeners can use published information about local native plant communities to plan successful landscapes.
 Conditions in an individual yard have much in common with the surrounding natural setting, sharing similar soil, precipitation, length of growing season and light intensity.
 By studying the characteristics of plants that thrive in a specific area, gardeners can make wise choices for their personal landscape.